|

 Or ... take a look at a travel journal, from sometime in the past several years, that we've selected just for you:

-Your random journal was written by Stephani, and it's ...
-Ballooning in Europe, August 1996!
+Your random journal was written by Alf, and it's ...
+Walking Around London, August 1999!

 In the summer of 2003, Alf and Watcharee, along with Pom and Golf, went to Hong Kong to do some shopping for Screwless Tuskers apparel.